aschuerch/MBBI_ComputerPracticum/_episodes/05-working-with-files.md

 > Do each of the following tasks from your current directory using a single
 > `ls` command for each.
 >
-> 1. List all of the files in `/usr/bin` that start with the letter 'c'.
+> 1. List all of the files in `/usr/bin` that start with the letter 'f'.
 > 2. List all of the files in `/usr/bin` that contain the letter 'a'.
 > 3. List all of the files in `/usr/bin` that end with the letter 'o'.
 >